munrocket/gl-bench/README.md

 ### Motivation
 This package was created in order to use EXT_disjoint_timer_query extension, but this extension [was removed](https://caniuse.com/#search=EXT_disjoint_timer_query) from browsers due to the exploit, strange but it still working on some machines.
-Version 2 of this package tracks GPU calls on the CPU.
+GLBench v2 tracks GPU calls on the CPU.

 ### Screenshots
 ![](https://habrastorage.org/webt/t1/xc/wu/t1xcwu802qy4c0wt1ioormzpudq.png)